Retreats, Workshops, & Trainings

 During the writing periods you will be guided into a prompt and we will write together in silence.
 This is an extended mindfulness period.
 The schedule will alternate between sitting, moving and writing.

-If you’re looking for in-depth transformation and new ways of working with trauma, Dharma of Trauma will provide the inner and outer tool sets for you.
-This unique trauma training integrates somatic trauma therapy techniques, psychobiological models of trauma in the body, ancient wisdom of the trauma therapist.
-The training is currently offered through the Hakomi Institute of California.
+If you’re looking for in-depth transformation and new ways of working with trauma, Innate Somatic Intelligence Trauma Training Approach (ISITTA®) will provide the inner and outer tool sets for you.
+This unique trauma training integrates somatic trauma therapy techniques, psychobiological models of trauma in the body, and ancient wisdom.

 Transforming your clients’ traumatic experiences isn’t just about savvy skills and known interventions.
 It requires a refined inner skill set for seeing deeply into your clients’ suffering and trusting their innate somatic intelligence.These skills require a different kind of training.

-Six modules of self-paced online learning (12 CEs)
+Six modules of self-paced online on-demand learning (12 CEs)

 Level 2: Innate Somatic Intelligence & Relational and Collective Trauma